nllz/IRTF-HRPC/draft-research.md

 --- abstract

-The increaseing convolution of Internet and society increases the impact of the Internet on the lives of individuals.
-Because of this, the design and development of the architecture of the Internet also has an increasing impact on society.
-This has led to an increasing recognition that human rights {{UDHR}} {{ICCPR}} {{ICESCR}} have a role in the development and management of the Internet {{HRC2012}} {{UNGA2013}} {{NETmundial}}.
+The proliferating convolution of Internet and society increases the impact of the Internet on the lives of individuals.
+Because of this, the design and development of the architecture of the Internet also has a growing impact on society.
+This has led to an broad recognition that human rights {{UDHR}} {{ICCPR}} {{ICESCR}} have a role in the development and management of the Internet {{HRC2012}} {{UNGA2013}} {{NETmundial}}.
 It has also been argued that the Internet should be strengthened as a human rights enabling environment {{Brown}}.

 This document provides a proposal for a vocabulary to discuss the relation between human rights and Internet protocols, an overview of the discussion in technical and academic literature and communities, a proposal for the mapping of the relation between human rights and technical concepts, and a proposal for guidelines for human rights considerations, similar to the work done on the guidelines for privacy considerations {{RFC6973}}.